skx/cpmulator/README.md

 You'll see that the [cpm-dist](https://github.com/skx/cpm-dist) repository contains a version of Wordstar, and that behaves differently depending on the selected output handler.
 Changing the handler at run-time is a neat bit of behaviour.

+There are some options which can change/improve newline handling, I prefer to run `A:!OUTPUT :CR=NONE;LF=BOTH` but you can experiment with "CR" and "LF" separately with the various options (ALL, BOTH, CR, & LF) as you prefer.

 ### Debug Handling